zellij-org/zellij-org.github.io/content/tutorials/layouts.md

 Layouts describe a pre-defined set of panes and tabs with different terminals, commands and plugins.
 They can be great to automate and formalize workflows and tasks.

 If you prefer a [*written tutorial*](#the-goal), or would like to copy/paste the examples, scroll down past this video.

+**Note:** Recent Zellij versions added a dedicated [Layout Manager](#automating-this-process-with-the-layout-manager) UI to help us more easily manage layouts.
+See below for more details.

 {{<video-left-aligned "/video/layouts-screencast.mp4">}}